gradyzhuo/plank/README.md

 # Polymath
-### The framework of constructing a serverable application.
+### The framework of buiding a serverable application.